MrAsana/AMBER_B1_ROS2/README.md

 AMBER B1 is an easy-to-use，modular & lightweight robotics arm for developing commercial robotic applications, prototyping designs, and benchmarking algorithms.

-## This is for AMBER Robotic Arm B1 V1.1/1.2 ONLY
+## This is for AMBER Robotic Arm B1 V1.1/1.2 ONLY.
 ## Important: Once you want to power off B1, PUT B1 BACK to Zero Position or a Safe Posture!!

 <!--![AMBER B1](https://github.com/MrAsana/AMBER_B1_ROS2/blob/main/docs/imgs/AMBER-LOGO.jpg)-->